herysihn918/family_tree_management_app_react/README.md

 # The Sample of Loading Vanilla Javascript Script Code in React JS

-This project shows how to combine vanilla javascript code and React JS components.
+This project shows how to combine Vanilla Javascript Script Files and React JS components using 'react-load-scripts'.